John de Villiers, 1st Baron de Villiers: Early life and legal career

 John de Villiers was the son of Charles Christian de Villiers, of Paarl, Cape of Good Hope, and his wife Dorothea Retief.
 His family was of French Huguenot descent and had arrived in the Cape four generations before in 1689.
+His younger brother was the jurist Melius de Villiers.

-His father's dying wish had been that he become a minister in the Dutch Reformed Church, however after 18 months study he found that he had no true calling to the church, and switched to studying law.
+John Henry's father's dying wish had been that he become a minister in the Dutch Reformed Church, however after 18 months study he found that he had no true calling to the church, and switched to studying law.
 He studied in Berlin and London (where he read law at the Inner Temple), was called to the English bar in 1865 and the Cape bar the next year.
 William Porter, the Attorney General at the time, became his legal mentor and soon afterwards he entered parliament representing Worcester.

 In parliament, he and Porter supported John Molteno's movement for responsible government in 1872, even helping to draft the bill that secured it.